-… Finally, on the 23rd of June, I began my internship at Nestle in York.
-I have moved down from Edinburgh the weekend before into a local university’s accommodation, to ensure I have some time to explore the area, find local shops and a gym to go to.
+… Finally, on the 23 June, I began my internship at Nestle in York.
+I moved down from Edinburgh the weekend before into a local university’s accommodation, to ensure I had some time to explore the area, find local shops and a gym to go to.
 All the marketing, sales, supply chain, manufacturing, finance and HR interns were up in York for the first two days, as we had our initial training on Monday/Tuesday.
 I was assigned to marketing within the confectioneries area, which is headquartered in York – there are two of us here and another four down in Gatwick.

 On the second day, everyone had training specific to their area.
 For example, all the marketing interns had a long session with senior marketers in the firm, after which we were given the results to the insights personality test that we had to complete before our first day.
 We had a two-page description of our personality, which was incredibly accurate considering it was based on 25 multiple choice questions we completed.
 We also did some activities in our groups, the takeaway from which was that every team needs a personality from each type in order to operate most efficiently, and that we should always strive to be aware other people’s preferences as they might be very different from ours.

 The next Monday I was asked if I wanted to go to our packaging supplier in Newcastle, to which of course I said yes!
-It was a very informative day, where I managed to get some insight on premium packaging that’s relevant to my project.!
+It was a very informative day, where I managed to get some insight on premium packaging that’s relevant to my project!

-The rest of the week I’ll be working on finishing up the initial market research of my project and meeting with different people from various areas of the company to get a wide range of ideas on for options to deliver my project.
+The rest of the week I’ll be working on finishing up the initial market research of my project and meeting with different people from various areas of the company to get a wide range of ideas for options to deliver my project.

 We caught up with Miklos ahead of his trip to Borneo!

-Recently, the amount of ‘what are we going to do after we graduate’, and ‘I really want to travel before I jump into the real world’ conversations I’ve had with my friends has increased exponentially.
+Recently, the amount of ‘What are we going to do after we graduate?’ and ‘I really want to travel before I jump into the real world’ conversations I’ve had with my friends has increased exponentially.
 Luckily, I have it all covered, and I believe that winning the Undergraduate of the Year Award for Commercial Excellence was the catalyst to my recent successes – I’ll tell you all about it!

-Since my last blog entry, I finished up my internship with Nestlé in marketing, which was an amazing experience, as through my project I was able to deliver a new product prototype for one of the UK’s largest confectionery brands.
+Since my last blog entry, I finished up my internship with Nestlé in marketing, which was an amazing experience as through my project I was able to deliver a new product prototype for one of the UK’s largest confectionery brands.
 I found the complexity of my project amazing, especially as marketing was a new area for me, while the support and the culture of Nestlé helped me develop new skills and new ways to think.
 Part of my award is also a sponsored trip to Borneo with Raleigh International, for which I just had my tickets booked.
-I’ll be undertaking a community project and an environmental project during my 7-week stay at the island.
-While there is a lot I have to prepare, I have never been this excited about traveling before; it will truly be a life changing experience.
+I’ll be undertaking a community project and an environmental project during my seven-week stay at the island.
+While there is a lot I have to prepare, I have never been this excited about traveling before; it will truly be a life-changing experience.

-It feels amazing to have the next year of my life already set, where many students are just beginning to think about their career after graduation, so again, I would like to take the opportunity to recommend both the Undergraduate of the Year Awards and TARGETjobs, as they have been essential to my achievements.
+It feels amazing to have the next year of my life already set, where many students are just beginning to think about their career after graduation so, again, I would like to take the opportunity to recommend both the Undergraduate of the Year Awards and TARGETjobs, as they have been essential to my achievements.

-First and foremost, do the background work – on the award sponsor, the award’s stages, on how to answer the online questions, and on any possible technical queries you might get.
+First and foremost, do the background work – on the award sponsor, the award’s stages, on how to answer the online questions and on any possible technical queries you might get.

 Know yourself – someone once told me that going to an interview should be the easiest thing in the world: you only have to talk about yourself.
-Combined with my previous point, this should prepare you for any question
+Combined with my previous point, this should prepare you for any question.

-Be confident – again, my tips are building on each other, if you have done the work and know your achievements this should be easy.
+Be confident – again, my tips are building on each other.
+If you have done the work and know your achievements this should be easy.

-Practice online tests – having talked to recruiters from various companies, they all said that one of the stages where they lose the most applicants is the online tests, as people don’t take them seriously enough.
+Practise online tests – having talked to recruiters from various companies, they all said that one of the stages where they lose the most applicants is the online tests, as people don’t take them seriously enough.